 If you have been in the corporate environment for a while, you have probably been exposed to a toxic manager at least once in your career.
 From experience, you will know that a toxic manager can have its toll on your career and happiness in the workplace.

-The toxic or narcissistic manager’s primary goal is to obtain power, influence, and success.
+The toxic manager’s primary goal is to obtain power, influence, and success.
 Even if that means getting rid of individuals whom they feel threaten their goals.
 They are often known for taking the credit for work they never cracked their brain or lifted a finger for.
 Does it then make sense for a toxic manager to get rid of hard-working employees?
 Absolutely not.
 However, they still do and here is why:

 They Feel Threatened By You

 The toxic manager often lacks empathy and therefore wants to exercise a sense of power and control over their team.
 Anybody who stands up against them displays boldness which to them is interpreted as undermining their authority.
 As a result of that, the toxic manager feels threatened and would be terrified if the rest of the team tries the stand up against them too.
-The best way for the toxic or narcissistic manager to solve the problem is to get rid of the threat.
+The best way for the toxic manager to solve the problem is to get rid of the threat.

 They Can’t Outsmart You

 Playing games with individuals’ emotions is how the toxic manager gets by daily.
 Every move or step they take is about tricking or outsmarting the next target.
 Literally, everything they say or do is calculated to a tee.